ustwo/engineering-blog/src/content/posts/2024-02-22-swift-packages-with-binary-targets.md

 ---
+title: Swift Packages with Binary Targets
 author: Chris Davis
-role: iOS Developer
-contact: chrisdavis@ustwo.com
-thumbnail: /assets/images/swiftpackage/thumbnail.png
-avatar: /assets/images/swiftpackage/avatar.jpeg
-title: Swift Packages with Binary Targets
 date: 2024-02-22
+thumbnail: /assets/images/posts/swiftpackage/thumbnail.png
 ---

 Swift Packages are a wonderful way of distributing code to use in projects.